The Royal Military College of Canada

 - reimbursement of moving expenses (DND 1654), provided by your recruiting center (if applicable).

 Kit, Equipment, Clothing and Effects

 14. Recruits attending BMOQ must review the CFLRS Joining Instructions for specific civilian clothing and equipment you are required to bring with you.
-You will require the same items at RMC and CMR.
+You will require the same items at RMC and CMR Saint-Jean.

-15. First Year Officers do not require an extensive civilian wardrobe during their first semester at RMC.
+15. First Year Officer Cadets do not require an extensive civilian wardrobe during their first semester at RMC.
 It is best to minimize the clothing and belongings that you bring.